American Society of Hirudotherapy

 What to expect before, during, and after hirudotherapy — written for patients, by medical professionals

 If you’re reading this, you’re probably curious — or maybe a little nervous — about leech therapy.
 That’s completely normal.
-Thousands of patients receive leech therapy annually at major U.S. academic medical centers (Sig et al., Complement Ther Clin Pract, 2017; Whitaker et al., Microsurgery, 2012), and most describe the experience as surprisingly comfortable.
+Thousands of patients receive leech therapy annually at major U.S. academic medical centers (Wang et al., Complement Ther Clin Pract, 2017; Whitaker et al., Microsurgery, 2012), and most describe the experience as surprisingly comfortable.

 This guide walks you through every step so you can feel confident and prepared.